amabdallah/WaM-DaM/01Documentation/04Presentations/ReadMe.md

 ## Presentations

 #### Upcoming:
-We tentatively plan to present this WaM-DaM work in a workshop at the <a href="http://www.asce.org/templates/conferences-events-event-detail.aspx?id=9359" target="_blank">EWRI World Environmental Resources Congress 2016</a> page to demonstrate WaM-DaM capabilities and draw feedback form the Water Resources Systems Analysis Community.
+We tentatively plan to present this WaM-DaM work in a workshop at the <a href="http://www.ewricongress.org/" target="_blank">EWRI World Environmental Resources Congress 2016</a> in Florida to demonstrate WaM-DaM capabilities and draw feedback form the Water Resources Systems Analysis Community.

 #### Oral Presentations: